Most people’s idea of the benefits of aromatherapy and essential oils is typically restricted to just one aspect.

 Essential oils are amazing for around the house.
 They form the base of a lot of natural home cleaning products.
 Once you know how to make your own, you may never go back to conventional household poisons and detergents.

-To clean crusty burn marks from pans, stoves, and ovens use a combination of boiling water and lemon oil.
+To clean crusty burn marks from pans, stoves, and ovens use a combination of boiling water and lemon essential oil.
 You can either mix them directly or apply the lemon first, let it soak, then use the scalding water to rinse.
 Sometimes two treatments are needed, but after this, the crust lifts off.

 To stop cats and dogs from chewing your sofa and shoes, nothing beats tea tree oil.
 Other than the occasional weird dog that loves it, the vast majority of dogs and cats hate the taste and will not chew or even scratch or be near something that has been sprayed with tea tree oil.